CourtDatesOrg/cn-transition-2024/src/README.md

 cp ~/cn-transition-2024/src/3-etl-server/bedrock_make_variables make_variables
 ```

-Now edit the first line, deleting everything after "INSTANCE = " replacing it with a string that will be used in naming all the AWS infrastructure that Bedrock will create (which is none at the moment, but that will likely change).
-It should be different from the name you used in Step 0 above, and should be different from the production value, unless you are creating the production infrastructure.
+The instance in that file is set to the production name - change it if you are creating a separate instance.
 Next:

 ```
 cd ~/bedrock2/src/etl/lambdas/etl_task_file_copy